A long-standing and profound problem in

 conventional spectrographs will result in an effective ∼6× gain in

 sensitivity to faint sources.
-The commissioning of MOHSIS is
+This is a project

-with low risk: (i) MOHSIS uses the same proven technology as GNOSIS;
+with low risk: (i) MOHSIS uses the same proven technology as PRAXIS;

 (ii) RIMAS is based on a simple double-beam design and on schedule for

-first light in 2024; (iii) Our team has extensive experience in
+first light in summer 2025; (iii) Our team has extensive experience in

 designing, building, and commissioning instruments on large telescopes